colin-heffernan/HeffOS-Nix-Flake/README.md

 (Yes, the systems are, and will continue to be, named after characters from [*Bocchi the Rock!*](https://en.wikipedia.org/wiki/Bocchi_the_Rock%21))

 ## To-Do
-- Use `sops-nix` to store passwords and other secrets (WiFi credentials, system user passwords, etc.)
 - Play nicer on Windows 11 dualboot setups
   - Fix volume issue
 - Configure programs through Home Manager